Juan Cayasso: Club career

 Cayasso was born in Limón.
 He played for the two biggest teams in Costa Rica, starting out in Alajuelense in the early 1980s, and later switching to their arch-rivals Saprissa before the 1988 season.
 His transfer caused a lot of national attention because he was considered one of the most talented players in Costa Rica at the time.
 He made his debut for Alajuelense on 21 July 1981 against Ramonense and scored his first goal against Cartaginés on 11 April 1982.
 He played 225 matches for Alajuelense, scoring 62 goals.
 He played 104 games in total for Saprissa, scoring 27 goals.

 Cayasso won several national championships, both with Saprissa and Alajuela, as well as a two CONCACAF Champions Cup titles, with Alajuelense in 1986 and with Saprissa in 1995.

-During the early 1990s, Cayasso played in the Bundesliga with Stuttgarter Kickers, and later came back to Saprissa, where helped his team win several titles more.
-In January 1996 he moved to Turrialba after finding it hard to get playing time at Saprissa and in November 1996, Cayasso joined Goicoechea.
+During the early 1990s, Cayasso played in the Bundesliga with Stuttgarter Kickers, and later returned to Saprissa, where helped his team win several titles more.
+In January 1996 he moved to Turrialba after finding it hard to receive playing time at Saprissa and in November 1996, Cayasso joined Goicoechea.

 He scored his 100th league goal on 18 March 1998 for Carmelita but was released by them in March 2000.

 He was given a testimonial match in November 2000.